c6o/docs/content/app-service.md

 She realizes the required dependencies haven't been installed and configured yet, so she cancels, and then goes to the app store to find a mongodb, and time series database.
 She installs and configures those, and then runs them.
 She notes down the connection strings needed for her application during the configuration.

 She then goes to the dashboard app again, clicks on `configure`, and fills in the dependency connection strings.
-Once done, Hub makes a call to TAS to configure the app.
+Once done, TAS configures the app moving it to the `configured` state.
 The dashboard is now configured.

 > Perhaps we can auto detect the config strings for dependencies?

 She then clicks on 'run' in the dashboard app.
-Hub calls TAS to deploy the resources for the application into kubernetes using the provisioner code.
+TAS to deploys the resources for the application into kubernetes using the provisioner code.

 Note that there could be multiple dashboards running.
 This would require providing a different name during the configuration phase.